-ELP have produced a Year 6 - 7 transition to high school guide.
-The guide is full of practical ideas and good practice suggestions for schools to consider.
+ELP have produced a Year 6 - 7 transition booklet full of practical ideas and good practice suggestions for schools to consider.
 We recognise that schools' responses to the transition process must be personalised to the needs of the children and circumstances of the school.
 However, this document aims to outline the key principles that are recommended to ensure the best quality transition.